leo0514/vpc-on-classic-network/vpc-security.md

 An **Access Control List (ACL)** can manage (that is, it can allow or deny) inbound and outbound traffic for a subnet.
 An ACL is stateless, which means that inbound and outbound rules must be specified separately and explicitly.
 Each ACL consists of rules, based upon a *source IP*, *source port*, *destination IP*, *destination port*, and *protocol*.

 In {{site.data.keyword.cloud}} VPC, every subnet is created with a default ACL, which allows inbound and outbound traffic, but customers can create custom ACLs.
 Only one ACL is attached to a subnet at any time, but one ACL can be attached to multiple subnets.
-For more information about how to use ACLs, please see our [ACL guide](/docs/vpc-on-classic-network?topic=vpc-on-classic-network-setting-up-network-acls).
+For more information about how to use ACLs, see our [ACL guide](/docs/vpc-on-classic-network?topic=vpc-on-classic-network-setting-up-network-acls).

 ### Security Group
 {: #security-group}